CSU Travel Restrictions - AB1887 (Gov't Code Section 11139.8)

 This requirement is applicable to all federally funded award including flow-down subawards.
 A U.S. flag carrier is on holding a certificate der Section 401 of the Federal Aviation Act, 49 U.S.C.
 1371 (1970).

 As member of the CSU Auxiliary Organizations Risk Management Alliance, The University Corporation participates in a preferred customer program with Enterprise-Rent-A-Car.
-When reserving or booking a vehicle, please specify our corporate account number NACA053.
+When reserving or booking a vehicle, please specify our corporate account number will be provided by your liaison and the company name is CSU.

 The negotiated rates are available nationwide at any Enterprise location, with the exception of New York.
 A valid credit card and driver's license must be presented at the time of rental.